aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/protection-and-unprotection/_index.md

 {{% alert color="primary" %}}
-Aspose.Cells for .Net offers a wide range of protection and unprotection from file to data level like MS Excel:
+Aspose.Cells for Python via .NET offers a wide range of protection and unprotection from file to data level like MS Excel:
 {{% /alert %}}